consoledotdev/home/content/research/mars.md

 responsible for the reliable communication of data between nodes.
 Unlike TCP/IP, which requires successful acknowledgment to the source by the destination, acknowledgements in the DTN are optional.
-The focus of DTN is the store-and-forwarding of these bundles, where the storage can happen for long periods of time, rather than the routing of much smaller packets as is typical in IP networks.
+The focus of DTN is the storage-and-forwarding of these bundles, where the storage can happen for long periods of time, rather than the routing of much smaller packets as is typical in IP networks.